PayBreak/retailer-integration-guide/_includes/v4/upgrade_guide.md

 Upgrading to v4.0 provides the following benefits:

-- non flexible finance products (inc. deposit)
+- access to the full suite of {{ site.data.globals.brandname }} finance products
 - alternative fulfilment
 - pre-population of applicant details
 - improved order statuses